 The curriculum offer will be confirmed when the options process is completed and it may be that some courses will not run if numbers are low.

 Dear Student,

 Up until now, the subjects you have followed have been chosen for you.
-In Years 10 and 11 you will follow a curriculum that includes some subjects that you select and there is an opportunity to follow new subjects.
+In Years 10 and 11, you will follow a curriculum that includes some subjects that you select and there is an opportunity to follow new subjects.

 You will continue to study the core subjects of English, Mathematics and Science.
 You can then decide the other subjects that will eventually make up your Year 10 and 11 curriculum.
-You will be able to choose from within Languages, Humanities, Technology and Creative Arts.